Bath, New Brunswick: Charitable organizations

+Recreation

+The Bath Swimming Pool is an outdoor swimming pool, typically operating from June - September.
+It is the largest swimming pool in the District of Carleton North.

+There are two baseball diamonds located behind the Bath Fairgrounds.

+There is one soccer field located behind the former Bath Middle School.

+There are multiple parks throughout the former village.

+There is one boat launch for the St. John River.

+In the winter, the village staff maintain a skating rink.

 Events

 River Run is a recently established tradition for the Village of Bath.
 Kayaks and canoes paddle down the St. John River each year on New Brunswick day from Bath to the next town, Florenceville-Bristol.

 Bath Fall Fair has been a tradition in the Village of Bath since Labor Day in 1944.
 The fair takes place each year at the Bath Fair Grounds during Labour Day weekend.
 It begins with a parade throughout the town and continues with other events including:

 Western New Brunswick International Balloon Festival begins in Bath on the Thursday before Labor Day and ends on the Monday.
 The festival occurs on the Bath Fair Grounds and is a family friendly event that gives locals an opportunity to experience hot air balloon rides and the beauty of witnessing a balloon festival.

 Trevor-Goodine Professional Lumberjack Competition is held on Labour Day at the Bath Fair Grounds.
 It is a Maritime Lumberjack Association sanctioned event.